Bonfida/bonfida-bot-ui/README.md

 [Bonfida Bot Tutorial](https://www.youtube.com/watch?v=6BFmyi0qnEI)

 Bonfida Bot is hosted on IPFS.
-Current IPFS CID: **Qmakz1wPEA88eU5WGrwJNH41DsZW41LCN9uWgBYjZpZM2V**
+Current IPFS CID: **Qmakz1wPEA88eU5WGrwJNH41DsZW41LCN9uWgBYjZpZM2V**.

+You can verify the build using the `etag` of the **Response Header**.

 ## Running the UI